-"Base Currency" means l US Dollars.
-"Business Day" any day (except Saturday or Sunday) on which banks in Ireland and Mumbai and the Bombay Stock Exchange and the National Stock Exchange of India Limited are generally open for business or such other day or days as may be determined by the Directors and notified to Shareholders.
-"Dealing Day" means each Business Day and/or such other day or days as may be determined by the Directors and notified to Shareholders in advance provided that there shall be at least one Dealing Day in each fortnight.
-See also the section entitled " Suspension of Dealing/Valuation of Assets " in the Prospectus.
-"Dealing Deadline" means fo or each Dealing Day ., in relation to subscription requests, 9.30 am (Irish time) on the relevant Dealing Day; and in relation to redemption requests, 9.30 am (Irish time) on the relevant Dealing Day; or ; such other time as the Directors may determine and notify to Shareholders in advance provided always that the Dealing Deadline is no later than the Valuation Point on that Dealing Day.
-"Initial Offer Period" this Sup continue respect Unhedg Unhedg 5pm (Iris Period i extende Bank Re Founder informat the initial offer period for all Classes described in oplement which, in respect of the Seed Class shall e until 5pm (Irish time) on 15 March 2021 and in of Class A USD Unhedged, Class A EUR red, Class B USD Unhedged, Class B EUR red, and the Founders Class shall continue until sh time) on 31 December 2021.
-The Initial Offer in respect of each Class may be shortened or red by the Directors in accordance with the Central equirements.
-In relation to the Seed Class and rs Class, investors should also note the tion on such Classes in Section 6 of this ment titled "Information on Share Classes".
+"Base Currency" neans US Dollars.
+"Business Day" reland, the United he Bombay Stock Exchange of India ousiness or such turday or Sunday) on which banks in States of America and Mumbai and Exchange and the National Stock a Limited are generally open for other day or days as may be pirectors and notified to Shareholders.
+"Dealing Day" as may be determi Shareholders in adv east one Dealing I ss Day and/or such other day or days ned by the Directors and notified to vance provided that there shall be at Day in each fortnight.
+See also the ispension of Dealing/Valuation of pectus.
+"Dealing Deadline" neans for each Dea ling Day (Irish time)/ to subscription requests, 10:00 am 11:00 am (Central European Time) ant Dealing Day; and (Irish time)/ to redemption requests, 10:00 am 11:00 am (Central European Time) ant Dealing Day; or and notify to always that time as the Directors may determine o Shareholders in advance provided the Dealing Deadline is no later than on Point on that Dealing Day.
+"Initial Offer Period" he section below Classes " in this S er period for all Classes described in entitled " Information on Share Supplement may be shortened or ectors in accordance with the Central s.
+"Initial Offer Price" elevant Class, as f ed price payable for a Share in the further detailed in the section below n on Share Classes ".
+"Subscription Settlement Cut-off" neans five Business 2 s Days after the relevant Dealing Day.

-"Initial Offer Price" means the initial fixed price payable for a Share in the relevant Class, as further detailed in the section below entitled " Information on Share Classes ".
-"Subscription Settlement Cut-off" means three Business Days after the relevant Dealing Day.
 "Valuation Day" means each Dealing Day and/or such other day or days as may be determined by the Directors.
-"Valuation Point" means 2pm (Irish time) on each Valuation Day or such time as the Directors may determine and notify Shareholders in advance provided that the Valuation Point shall be after the Dealing Deadline.
+"Valuation Point" means 3pm (Irish time) on each Valuation Day or such time as the Directors may determine and notify Shareholders in advance provided that the Valuation Point shall be after the Dealing Deadline.